dvreeze/ocp-java-17-learning/doc/chapter14-io.md

 Static `Files` method `isSameFile(Path, Path)` is more reliable to compare paths of regular files or directories (resolving relative paths, normalizing paths, following symbolic links, etc.).
 It can throw an exception if the paths do not exist.
-There is one case where this method will not check existence of the files, and that is the case where bot paths are equal according to method `Path.equals(Object other)`.
+There is one case where this method will not check existence of the files, and that is the case where both paths are equal according to method `Path.equals(Object other)`.

 If we want to compare the *contents* of 2 files, we can use method `mismatch(Path path1, Path path2)` (introduced in Java 12).
 Only regular files can be compared with this method.
 Comparing directories will throw an exception.
 The method returns